Where is endometriosis found in the body?

 Endometriosis affects 190 million people worldwide.

 Endometriosis isn’t a “white women’s disease”.
-Endometriosis has been historically under-diagnosed and misdiagnosed as other conditions (fibroids, pelvic inflammatory disease) in Black people and people of color.
+Historically, it was white women who were able to get diagnosed due to their privilege and medical access.
+Also, because of racism and bias, endometriosis has been historically under-diagnosed and misdiagnosed as other conditions (fibroids, pelvic inflammatory disease) in Black people and people of color.
 Unfortunately, some outdated websites continue to promote the misinformation that being white is a risk factor for endometriosis, which delays diagnosis for people who are not white.

 Diagnosis